midl-dev/midl-website.github.io/_cryptocurrencies/tezos.md

 # Bake your Tezos with Midl.dev

 Tezos bakers and exchanges take fees.
-Instead, we can help you be a baker and keep all the rewards to yourself !
+Instead, we can help you be a baker and keep the rewards to yourself!

 {% include _cryptocurrencies/tezos_table.md %}